 Joshua Horwitz – War of the WhalesPosted by Jennifer Molidor, ALDF Staff Writer on July 1, 2014

 When science author Joshua Horwitz first came across a lawsuit filed by an environmental lawyer against the U.S. Navy, he knew he had a found an untold story.
 That story has become a brand new book (from Simon & Schuster) called The War of the Whales.
 As he explains, the “war of the whales” refers to the conflict between the safety of marine life and the Navy’s use of lethal sonar training exercises that impact the ocean’s animals for hundreds of miles.
+Check out The War of the Whales, winner of the 2015 PEN Literary Award for Science Writing.

 The clash of national security with animal and environmental advocacy makes this book a compelling narrative, and it is a story that continues in the courtroom today with ALDF’s lawsuit (along with the Natural Resources Defense Council) against the U.S. Navy.
 Horwitz explains, “Number one, all of the lawsuits—including the current one that ALDF is party to—all they want to do is limit peace-time training and exercises.
 In a war situation… obviously the Navy needs to protect its people and protect the country.
 However, whales and dolphins shouldn’t have to die for practice.
 You don’t need to train in known marine habitats.
 That’s the position of NRDC and ALDF in this, and it’s a self-evident position.”